madewithlove/service-providers/CONTRIBUTING.md

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.
 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

+## Writing definitions

+Some quick guidelines:

+- Definition has to be serializable (to be compatible with serializable containers).
+- Minimum amount of arguments possible, those are definitions for quick bootstrapping, not to cater to every use case possible.

 ## Running Tests

 ```bash